nuxencs/seasonpackarr/README.md

 in the `Category` field.
 Last but not least, you should enable `Skip Hash Check` to catch the initial swarm.

 > **Warning**
-> **If you are doing this, you currently need to have all episodes of the pack downloaded already, otherwise the season pack torrent will error in your qBittorrent client.**
+> If you enable that option, you currently need to have all episodes of the pack downloaded already, otherwise the
+> season pack torrent will error in your qBittorrent client.